DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

 ### ToDo
 - [x] GPU(CUDA) version code
-- [ ] polish code -- improve efficiency of model inference
+- [ ] polish code -- improve the efficiency of model inference
   - [ ] image opening and preprocessing take tremendous of time  --- preprocess image, and store then into numpy or tensor

 - [ ] evaluation